isoaxe/test-my-api/README.md

 Installs all required node packages.

-### `npm run dev`
+### `npm start`

 Starts the app in development mode.
-This re-renders the UI when changes are made and spins up a server for testing.
+This re-renders the UI when changes are made.
 Does not build any files for production (i.e. does not transpile TypeScript to plain JavaScript as would be required before deployment).